 Chateau Bouscaut Vineyards, Terroir, Grapes, Winemaking

-For the white wine grape varieties, 10 hectares of vines are planted to 55% Sauvignon Blanc and 45% Semillon.
-This shows an increase in the amount of Sauvignon Blanc over the years.
-It is important to note they have some of the oldest Semillon vines in the appellation including a small parcel of ungrafted Semillon that is over 100 years of age!
+For the white wine grape varieties, 10 hectares of vines are planted to 60% Sauvignon Blanc and 405% Semillon.
+This shows a continuing increase in the amount of Sauvignon Blanc.
+It is important to note they have some of the oldest Semillon vines in the appellation including a small parcel of ungrafted Semillon that is over 100 years of age, planted in 1850!

 Even though the vineyard is quite large, it is essentially one large parcel of vines.
 The terroir is gravel, clay, limestone, and sand soils on sloping hillsides.
 At their peak, the vineyards reach up to 34 meters.

-On average, the vines are old, at close to 40 years of age.
-However, Chateau Bouscaut has some very old Semillon vines that are over 100 years of age!
+On average, the vines are old, close to 40 years of age.
+However, as we mentioned, Chateau Bouscaut has some very old Semillon vines that are over 100 years of age!
 The vineyard is planted to a vine density of 7,200 vines per hectare.
-Picking varies for the red wine grapes, as the estate uses both machine harvesting and handpicking depending on the grape variety.
+Picking is now 100% manual.
 The white wine grapes are always picked only by hand.

-To produce the red wine of Chateau Bouscaut, vinification takes place in a combination of temperature-controlled, traditional cement vats and stainless steel tanks.
+To produce the red wine of Chateau Bouscaut, vinification takes place in a combination of traditional cement vats and stainless steel tanks.
 Malolactic fermentation takes place in vats and barrels.
-The wine is aged in an average of 50% new, French oak barrels for 16 months.
+The wine is aged in an average of 35% new, French oak barrels for 16 months.

-On average, for Chateau Bouscaut, the production of the red wine is close to 16,000 cases per vintage and the white sees about 4,000 cases each year.
+On average, for Chateau Bouscaut, the production of red wine is close to 16,000 cases per vintage, and white sees about 4,000 cases each year.
 There is a second wine for both the red and white wine, Les Chenes de Bouscaut.
 Here, even though much more red wine is produced, most of the time, white wine is usually their better wine.

 When to Drink Chateau Bouscaut, Anticipated Maturity, Decanting Time